Wolf (horse): In the United States (1991-1992)

+A half share in Wolf was sold by Haras Santa Amelia to William Farish III, owner of Lane's End Farm, after which he was sent to the United States.
 Wolf's American campaign began July 29, 1991, in a mile long allowance race run over the Del Mar turf.
 Neil Drysdale had taken over training, and jockey Gary Stevens rode Wolf.
 Wolf was fractious and trailed the field for most of the race before rallying to finish second by two lengths.
+After this race, he began to run in the colors of Lane's End Farm instead of those of Haras Santa Amelia.
 On October 4, he ran in a mile and one-eighth allowance at Santa Anita and won by three-quarters of a length.
+Among the horses he defeated in this race was Golden Pheasant, winner of the Arlington Million and future winner of the Japan Cup.

 Wolf then progressed to stakes races, running in the Grade 2 Citation Handicap, run over one and one-eighth miles on the turf at Hollywood Park, on November 30.
 Assigned 119 pounds, he was the co-highweight with Best Pal and two other entrants.
 Wolf ran third, just under two lengths from the winner.
+Wolf was then pointed towards the Grade 1 Hollywood Turf Cup, although some consideration was given towards running him in the Japan Cup.
+The day before the Hollywood Turf Cup, Wolf suffered a nearly-fatal colic and underwent emergency surgery that removed a meter and a half of intestine.

-Wolf didn't race again until September 10, 1992, when he contested a mile and one-eighth allowance race on the turf at Woodbine.
+Due to his recovery, Wolf didn't race again until September 10, 1992, when he contested a mile and one-eighth allowance race on the turf at Woodbine.
 He won handily by a half length.
 On October 4, he ran in the Grade 2 Niagara Handicap, one and one-quarter miles on the turf, as the favorite and highweight, assigned 117 pounds.
 He ran at the back of the field before making up ground late, but only managed to finish fourth.
 Two weeks later, he ran in the Grade 1 Rothmans Ltd. International Stakes over one and one-half miles on the turf.
 He made a bid, but hung in the late stretch to finish fourth.

 Twelve days later, Wolf ran again, this time in the listed Prized Handicap, run over one and three-eighths miles at Gulfstream Park.
 He was the favorite and 117-pound highweight, but only managed a mild rally in the stretch, finishing fifth of ten.
+In this race, Wolf suffered an injury, leading to his retirement.